LoRDO: Distributed Low-Rank Optimization with Infrequent Communication: Limitations and Future Work

-First, our empirical validation at the $720$M scale is limited, as computational constraints prevented an analysis of trends across varying ranks.
+Our empirical validation at the $720$M scale is limited; computational constraints prevented an analysis of trends across varying ranks, longer training durations, and further extensions to larger model sizes.
 However, we posit that the trends observed at the $16$M and $125$M scales will hold.
-Second, while we derive theoretical communication and memory gains for \method, we do not provide empirical results confirming these bounds.
-Third, although we hypothesize that \methodlocal causes interference when aggregating pseudo-gradients in \texttt{Non-IID} settings, we lack empirical results to validate this claim.
+Secondly, although we present theoretical justifications for our design decisions in \method, we do not provide a formal convergence proof for \method.
+Nevertheless, we leave this for future work as we believe the theory should follow from prior theoretical results.
+Specially, this would involve constructing a virtual iterate sequence to handle the multi-step quasi-hyperbolic momentum updates as per \citet{iacob2025mtdaomultitimescaledistributedadaptive}, after which bounding the remaining client and virtual drift terms becomes a straightforward application of the error feedback machinery developed in \citet{LDAdam_Robert_2023}.

+In \cref{sec:method}, although we hypothesize that \methodlocal causes interference when aggregating pseudo-gradients in \texttt{Non-IID} settings, we do not conduct experiments to validate this claim, and is left as a direction for future work.
+Additionally, we note that \method's experimental framework focuses on low-rank optimizers developed for adaptive optimizers such as \adam \citep{Adam}.
+A natural extension is to incorporate matrix-based optimizers like \texttt{Muon} \citep{Muon}, as \method mainly tackles the object used to compute the projection matrix.
+Specifically, this could be achieved by either: i) additionally down-projecting the gradient prior to momentum calculation, or ii) using a low-rank calculation similar to \texttt{Dion} \citep{Dion} where \method would serve as the communication-efficient training generalization.
+We leave full empirical investigation of this for future work.